 Toxoplasmosis is an infection caused by the parasite Toxoplasma gondii.
-This parasite can get into your body if you eat raw or undercooked meat.

 Children and adults with weak immune systems are most at risk of toxoplasmosis.

 Pregnant women who get toxoplasmosis can pass it to their babies.
 Babies who get toxoplasmosis in the womb can be very unwell when they’re born and need close monitoring.
 Toxoplasmosis can cause problems with babies’ hearing, vision and development.
 Sometimes it can cause a rash and liver, spleen and bone marrow problems.

 Most children and adults who get toxoplasmosis have no symptoms at all.

 Sometimes your child might have a swollen lymph gland, most commonly in the neck.
 Sometimes an infected person will have fatigue and muscle aches.